blueOkiris/zig-snake/README.md

 However, SDL2 requires some dependencies:
 - wget (downloading SDL2)
 - tar (extracting SDL2)
+- freetype 2 devel libs
 - cmake (configuring SDL2)
 - make (building SDL2)
 - gcc (building)

+I also don't have any custom fonts, so I'm using (but not distributing) the Ubuntu fonts.
+Those download as a zip, so you need:
+- wget
+- unzip

 With those installed, you just need to run `make`